rafalkarczewski/SimpleSBDD/README.md

 @inproceedings{
 karczewski2025what,
-title={What Ails Generative Structure-based Drug Design: Expressivity is Too Little or Too Much?}, author={Rafal Karczewski and Samuel Kaski and Markus Heinonen and Vikas K Garg}, booktitle={The 28th International Conference on Artificial Intelligence and Statistics}, year={2025}, url={https://openreview.net/forum?id=GHyBMTpiJg}
+title={What Ails Generative Structure-based Drug Design: Expressivity is Too Little or Too Much?}, author={Rafał Karczewski and Samuel Kaski and Markus Heinonen and Vikas K Garg}, booktitle={The 28th International Conference on Artificial Intelligence and Statistics}, year={2025}, url={https://openreview.net/forum?id=GHyBMTpiJg}